Skip to main content

 Processors

 Pipelines contain processors, which perform the work to transform events.
 Processors can perform field extractions using regular expressions as well as add or remove attributes.
-Each processor is unique to a pipeline.
-That is, you can't reuse a processor in multiple pipelines.

 The following diagram shows an example pipeline that does the following: